vibbits/training-material/topics/data-management-plans/tutorials/1-preparing-a-dmp/tutorial.md

 - Who will be able to access the data and under what conditions?
 - What are the expected costs for data sharing?
 How will these costs be covered?

-### Data preservation after the end of the project
+### Data Preservation after the End of the Project
 This section provides sample answers to the following questions:

 - Which data will be retained for the expected 5 year period after the end of the project?